seock04/TalkMatters/TalkMatters_Original_Format.md

 ## What is Original format of Talk Matter shows?
+> This is original format of Talkmatters since 2020 June.
+We learn lesseons from the news reporting of where we live and around the globe.
+We also have time for the featured topic where we can exchange the insight from daily life between people in form of discussion, debate or presentation.

 ## We have 4 major sessions
   * News Briefing, Domestic issues - 16 min